Religious exclusivism: Christianity

 Last Judgment, a painting by Jacob de Backer, c.
 1580: Believers ascend into Heaven while sinners and those who reject the faith are doomed to Hell.

 Some Christians have argued that religious pluralism is an invalid or self-contradictory concept.
 Maximal forms of religious pluralism claim that all religions are equally true, or that one religion can be true for some and another for others.
-Most Christians hold this idea to be logically impossible from the Principle of contradiction.
+Most Christians hold this idea to be logically inconsistent with their beliefs.
 The two largest Christian branches, the Catholic Church and the Eastern Orthodox Church, both claim to be the "one true church" and that "outside the true Church there is no salvation"; Protestantism, however, which has many different denominations, has no consistent doctrine in this regard, and has a variety of different positions regarding religious pluralism.

 A number of Christian denominations assert that they alone represent the one true church – the church to which Jesus gave his authority in the Great Commission.
 The Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox communion and the Assyrian Church of the East each understands itself as the one and only original church.
 The claim to the title of the "one true church" relates to the first of the Four Marks of the Church mentioned in the Nicene Creed: "one, holy, catholic, and apostolic church".
 The concept of schism somewhat moderates the competing claims between some churches – one can potentially repair schism.
 For example, the Catholic and Eastern Orthodox Churches each regard the other as schismatic rather than heretical.

 Many mainstream Protestants regard all baptized Christians as members of a "spiritual Christian Church", which is not visible or institutional; this belief is sometimes referred to by the theological term "invisible church".
 Some other Christians, such as Anglicans of Anglo-Catholic churchmanship, espouse a version of branch theory which teaches that the true Christian Church comprises Anglican, Eastern Orthodox, Old Catholic, Oriental Orthodox, Scandinavian Lutheran, and Roman Catholic branches.